ibm-cloud-docs/vmwaresolutions/shared/shared_pricing.md

 |:-----------------------------------------|:------------|:------------|
 | TOTAL_ZERTO_LICENSE_HOURS | Hourly | Zerto license charge for every VM replicated.
 The hourly charge is for the highest number of VMs replicated to a virtual data center at any time period in the hour. |
 | TOTAL_ZERTO_CLOUD_CONNECTOR_HOURS | Hourly | Charge for every virtual data center.
 One Zerto Cloud Connector per virtual data center. |
 {: caption="Table 5.
-Licenses and fees for Zerto" caption-side="top"}
+Licenses and fees for Zerto" caption-side="bottom"}
 {: #service-table2}
 {: tab-title="Zerto"}
 {: tab-group="service-billing-metrics"}